 Using a trowel or stiff brush

 Remember to protect nearby plants and grass when using moss killing chemicals.
-These pesticides are designed to kill living organisms, not just specifically moss and algae.
-Additionally, ensure that any runoff from the chemical does not go into any drinking water sources or other bodies of water!
+These pesticides are designed to kill living organisms, not just specific types of fungus or algae.
+Ensure any runoff from the chemical does not go into drinking water sources or other bodies of water!

 How to Prevent the Buildup of Dirt and Moss on Roof Tiles?

-Once roof tiles have been cleaned, we’d always recommend using a number of preventative methods, which will help to keep the roof clean, safe and structurally sound.
+Once you’ve cleaned your roof, there are a number of preventative methods that will help keep it clean and safe.
 Check out our range of roof restoration services here.

 Regularly clean roof tiles